 Jack Olek’s Messalina was one of a series of paperbacks about Ancient Rome that were popular in the 1960s; books that were unashamedly lurid and great fun.
 I later unearthed a couple of others that became favourites, too: Child of the Sun by Kyle Onstott, and Rogue Roman by Lance Horner.
 I discovered that this little historical fiction niche had all but disappeared by 1970, and while fiction about Ancient Rome continued to appear, writers shifted their focus.
 Conquest and politics were celebrated, while good old-fashioned depravity was forgotten.
 As I lay on the beach at Rottnest I thought about the modern authors whose books about Rome I had enjoyed, including Colleen McCullough, Conn Iggulden and Robert Harris.
 All had written terrific novels about Roman life, but none had given me quite the same vicarious glee as Nero wringing Poppaea’s neck in the last reel of Quo Vadis.
 This made me think there was a gap in the market I could possibly fill.
 I called it the “swords, sandals, sex and sin” novel.
 It was an old niche, a forgotten niche, but if people had enjoyed submerging themselves in it once, perhaps they would again?
 So, I threw caution to the wind and started writing.
 From the outset I gave myself a very clear goal: I would tell the story that Tacitus didn’t tell.
 I would answer those unanswered questions…

-To continue reading about the impulses behind my Empress of Rome books, go on the Nest of Vipers page.
+To continue reading about the impulses behind my two Empress of Rome books, go to the Nest of Vipers page.

 Readers' reviews on GoodReads: